 The failure of a court to record a conviction against the staff member, employee, or volunteer against whom a charge has been laid or a decision by the Queensland Police Service not to prosecute, does not necessarily mean that the allegation was unwarranted and that the staff member, employee, or volunteer has no case to answer.
-The fact that a staff member, employee, or volunteer has been closed.
+The fact that a staff member, employee, or volunteer has been found 'not guilty' of an offence does not automatically mean that a matter has been closed.
 The standard of proof required for disciplinary action within the employer-employee relationship is 'on the balance of probabilities', rather than the criminal standard of 'beyond reasonable doubt'.
 When Catholic Education Services becomes aware that a staff member has not been found guilty of an offence with which they have been charged or that a conviction has not been recorded, a Level 2 Intervention process will be commenced.
 The Level 2 Intervention process may result in a matter being addressed through the Catholic Education Diocese of Cairns Employee Misconduct and Investigation Processes and may result in disciplinary action.